statox/statox.github.io/README.md

  - On Github: Account > Settings > Developer settings > Personal access token
  - In the travis job settings I added its value

+## Analytics

+To do analytics I use [goatcounter](https://www.goatcounter.com/) because it respects user's privacy and that's important.
+The dashboard is here https://statoxblog.goatcounter.com/

 ## Notes

 `_includes/layouts` contains the structure which is used in templates like `index.html` or `posts.html`.